Bingwen-Hu/CLIP-SR/README.md

 ## Acknowledgement
-This repo is based on [CLIP](https://github.com/openai/CLIP) ,The birds, celeba and coco datasets were used.
+This repo is based on [CLIP](https://github.com/openai/CLIP) ,The Birds, Celeba and Coco datasets were used.
 Thanks for these outstanding works.

 ## Citation

 ```
 @article{Hu_2025_Tmm,
   title={CLIP-SR: Collaborative Linguistic and Image Processing for Super-Resolution},
-  author={Bingwen Hu, Heng Liu*, Zhedong Zheng, and Ping Liu},
+  author={Bingwen Hu, Heng Liu, Zhedong Zheng, and Ping Liu},
   journal={IEEE Transactions on Multimedia},
   year={2025}
 }